-The RA reflects the compensation that the Company would require for bearing the uncertainty about the amount and timing of the cash flows for a group of insurance or reinsurance contracts.
-This RA reflects the Company's risk aversion and is calculated using a confidence level technique.
-An 85% confidence level was selected by the Company for the RA for the current and prior reporting periods.
+The risk adjustment for non-financial risk reflects the compensation that the Company would require for bearing the uncertainty about the amount and timing of the cash flows for a group of insurance or reinsurance contracts.
+This risk adjustment for non-financial risk reflects the Company's risk aversion and is calculated using a confidence level technique.
+An 85% confidence level was selected by the Company for the risk adjustment for non-financial risk for the current and prior reporting periods.

 A reserve variability model (RVM) was used to estimate the potential volatility of the Company's unpaid claims reserves.
 The RVM is a bootstrap model which randomly samples the historical volatility in claims reserves to simulate potential future volatility.
-Based on a review of the simulated results at the 85th percentile, the simulated reserves required would be 6.1% higher than the mean.
-The Company has selected a risk adjustment of 6.1% (2022: 6.5%) which is applied to the unpaid claim liabilities and claims recoverable amounts from reinsurers.
+Based on a review of the simulated results at the 85th percentile, the simulated reserves required would be 6.6% higher than the mean.
+The Company has selected a risk adjustment of 6.6% (2023: 6.1%) which is applied to the unpaid claim liabilities and claims recoverable amounts from reinsurers.